10 Best Password Managers for Businesses in 2024

 I really like that you can set up very specific login requirements, such as employees only being able to log in to their accounts in a specific location.
 So as soon as anyone leaves the geofenced radius around the office, they won’t be able to log in to any work accounts.
 Even top competitors like Dashlane don’t offer this feature, and it’s a great extra layer of protection.

-LastPass offers two business plans.
+LastPass offers 2 business plans.
 LastPass Teams is for a maximum of 50 users and offers a vault for every user, shared folders, a security dashboard, and dark web monitoring.
 LastPass Business has everything Teams has, but adds in-depth reporting, SSO and AD integration, and unlimited users.
 Plus, each employee gets a Last Pass Families subscription.
 You can also choose advanced SSO and MFA add-ons with the Business plan.

 Bottom Line: